New Nissan GT-R R36 Skyline price, specs and release date

 After more than 10 years in production, Nissan could be planning to replace its GT-R R35 with an all-new hybrid model.
 Full details here…

-- Styling could be inspired by Vision Gran Turismo Concept
+- Styling inspired by GT Concept

 It’ll soon be time for Nissan to put the current-generation GT-R R35 to bed and introduce a new R36 model.
 Thought to be powered by a Le Mans-derived twin-turbo V6, rumours suggest it’ll feature hybrid tech to offer improved efficiency and hypercar-quick 0-62mph sprint times.
 Our exclusive render shows what the new model could look like.

 The new GT-R is expected to draw styling cues from the bonkers 2014 Vision Gran Turismo Concept – a low-slung two-seater, originally designed for use in the Gran Turismo video game series.
 The concept’s extremely large diffuser, giant alloy wheels and minuscule windows will almost certainly be toned down slightly to make the upcoming R36 usable in the real world.

 Rumours suggest the new GT-R could be powered by a complex hybrid system with an engine derived from the Japanese firm’s endurance racing program.
 The company’s Le Mans race car, shown above, used a conventional 3.0-litre V6 petrol engine to drive the front wheels and was originally meant to use a hybrid system on the rears (ultimately, it couldn’t be made to work in time to race).
 The road-going R36 could use a similar system – hopefully with better luck than the Le Mans car.